 L-R: Tom Stokes, president, Truland Homes; Wiley Blankenship, president and CEO, Coastal Alabama Partnership; Alex Cary, the Insurance Institute for Business and Home Safety; Julie Shiyou-Woodard, president and CEO, Smart Home America, and; AL State Senator, Bill Hightower.
 Photo(C) Patty Pohuski/University of Alabama- ACIIR

-We're a not-for-profit promoting stronger construction standards and improved building codes while advocating for policies that create resilient communities.
+We're a not-for-profit that promotes stronger construction standards, improved building codes, and policies that create resilient communities.

 Why the name Smart Home America?

-Cut through the clutter to provide people the knowledge and advice they need to make the smart, informed decisions that will improve their lives, strengthen their homes, and secure their future.
+To cut through the clutter and provide people the knowledge and resources they need to make smart, informed decisions that improve their lives, strengthen their homes, and secure their future.

 Why do this?